core-wg/core-responses/draft-bormann-core-responses.md

   i.e., after the sequence number expressed in that request was removed from the replay window.
   This option is usually taken in the first response, necessitating the use of encoded Sender Sequence Numbers in later responses.
-  (Non-traditional responses such as Observe that rely on message ordering may require that the request's nonce is used either in the first response or not at all.)
+  (Non-traditional responses such as Observe that order responses by sequence number may require that the request's nonce is used either in the first response or not at all.)
-  [^maybealwaysfirst] [^relyonmessageordering]
+  [^maybealwaysfirst]

   <!-- Conveniently, this is obsoleting some text that's rotting away in lwig-oscore. -->